Halle Gate: 20th century–present

 In 1976, the Halle Gate was in a dangerous state of disrepair and was closed.
 The building received protected status on 13 September 1990.
 After a public competition, won by architect Marco Bollen, renovations began, and the building was reopened to the public in 1991.
 Further restoration was stalled due to lack of funds, and the museum only housed temporary exhibitions for several years.
 In March 2007, the second phase of the restoration began, and the completed museum finally opened on 6 June 2008, with the "Saint-Gilles" (drawbridge) entrance as the prestigious main entrance to the building.

-Right next to the Halle Gate is the Porte de Hal/Hallepoort metro station, which opened in 1988, and the premetro station of the same name, which opened in 1993 (the metro operates one level below the premetro lines).
-The station contains several artworks by the famous Brussels artist François Schuiten.
+Right next to the Halle Gate is the Porte de Hal/Hallepoort metro station, which opened in 1988, and the premetro (underground tram) station of the same name, which opened in 1993 (the metro operates one level below the premetro lines).
+The station contains several artworks by François Schuiten of metro trains and futuristic cityscapes, including some views of the medieval Halle Gate amongst skyscrapers.